 The Adequacy of Reasoning in the Arbitral Tribunal's Decision in Saluka Investments v.
 Czech Republic

-A version of this paper was published in "The Reasons Requirement in International Investment Arbitration: Critical Case Studies" (Guillermo Aguilar Alvarez & W. Michael Reisman eds., 2008).
+Chapter 5 in "The Reasons Requirement in International Investment Arbitration: Critical Case Studies" (Guillermo Aguilar Alvarez & W. Michael Reisman eds., 2008).

 28 Pages Posted: 16 Nov 2008 Last revised: 12 Jun 2015